Abkhaz language: Verbs

 The first prefixing element of the verb complex expresses either the subject of an intransitive verb in the absolutive construction, or the direct object of a transitive verb in an ergative construction.
 The following table illustrates the various agreement markers which can occupy the first position.
-These prefixes can either be in their long forms, containing the letters inside the parenthesis, or in the short forms that don't contain them.
+These prefixes can either be in their long forms, containing the letters inside the parenthesis, or in the short forms that do not contain them.
 The rules for using them are the following: